Smart highway: Inductive

 The Online Electric Vehicle developed by KAIST, the Korea Advanced Institute of Science and Technology, uses inductive vehicle charging.
 Its system has inductive coils built into the road that delivers power to receivers mounted on the underside of electric vehicles.
 Commercialization of the technology has not been successful, leading to a controversy over the continued public funding of the technology in 2019.
 The German company IAV developed similar technology in 2009.
 As of 2021, companies such as Magment, Electreon, and IPT are currently developing dynamic inductive coil charging technologies.
 Additionally, IPT is developing a system that uses inductive rails instead of coils, as the current standards which use coils that were deemed "extremely expensive" for dynamic charging, according to its CEO.

 Usage for road markings

 The Smart Highway concept developed by Studio Roosegaarde and the infrastructure management group Heijmans in the Netherlands incorporated photo-luminescent paint for road markings, which absorb light during the day then glow for a period up to 10 hours.
-In its first design, the Glowing Lines charges during the daytime and glows for several hours at night to create a positive highway experience and increase safety.
+In its first design, the Glowing Lines charge during the daytime and glows for several hours at night to create a positive highway experience and increase safety.
 In April 2014, a pilot stretch of highway in Brabant, Netherlands was officially opened, demonstrating the technology.
-After two weeks, the paint had stopped glowing due to issues with moisture.
+After two weeks, the paint had stopped glowing due to damage from moisture.